jonadelson/StoryTelling/hw2/README.md

 issue.

-Privacy from the government has been a major issue on people's minds in recent history, especially since June of 2013 when Edward Snowden released information about spying activities by the NSA.
+Privacy from the government has been a major issue on people's minds in recent history, especially since June of 2013 when Edward Snowden released information about spying activities by the NSA, and this particular case has definitely brought these issues back into the public eye.